scotthlee/cadeau/README.md

 Kudos was written with epidemiologists, biostatisticians, and other data-savvy public health practitioners in mind.
 That being said, the code is subject-matter-agnostic, and so it can be used by anyone looking to build high-performance predictive checklists.

 ### How does it work?
 Kudos use three kinds of combinatorial optimization methods to develop case definitions: linear programming (1); nonlinear programming; and brute-force search (2, 3).
 The first two methods are good for quickly finding a near-optimal definition based on your data, and the third method is good for exploring the full range of possible definitions.
-In all cases, the solver will figure out which combination of predictors (often symptoms) has the best classification performance relative to the reference standard you've specified (often a pathogen-specific like test like PCR or viral culture).
+All of them figure out which combination of predictors (often symptoms) has the best classification performance relative to the reference standard you've specified (often a pathogen-specific like test like PCR or viral culture).

 ## Getting Started
 ### Installation